zhangyihome/code-push-cli/cli/README.md

 code-push access-key add "VSTS Integration"
 ```

 By default, access keys expire in 60 days.
-You can specify a different expiry duration by using the `--maxAge` option and passing in a [human readable duration string](https://github.com/jkroso/parse-duration#parsestr) (e.g. "2d" => 2 days, "1h 15 min" => 1 hour and 15 minutes).
+You can specify a different expiry duration by using the `--ttl` option and passing in a [human readable duration string](https://github.com/jkroso/parse-duration#parsestr) (e.g. "2d" => 2 days, "1h 15 min" => 1 hour and 15 minutes).
 For security, the key will only be shown once on creation, so remember to save it somewhere if needed!

 After creating the new key, you can specify its value using the `--accessKey` flag of the `login` command, which allows you to perform "headless" authentication, as opposed to launching a browser.